sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

       :param string name: The name of the animal
       :param number age: an optional age for the animal

+   .. rst:directive:option:: single-line-parameter-list
+      :type: no value

+      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`javascript_maximum_signature_line_length` and
+      :confval:`maximum_signature_line_length`.

+      .. versionadded:: 6.2

 .. rst:directive:: .. js:data:: name